 - Commercial Driver Licenses (CDLs) include CDL permits and Class A, B, and C licenses and allow you to operate commercial vehicles.

-NOTE: Rhodes Island uses a three-part graduated driver licensing (GDL) program for drivers younger than 18.
-If this applies to you, please visit our Teen Drivers section for information about limited instruction permits and limited provisional licenses.
+NOTE: Please visit our Teen Drivers section for information about limited instruction permits and limited provisional licenses for teens.

 You aren’t required to take a driver education course if you are over 18 years old, but taking a supplemental training course can greatly improve your chances of passing your tests.

 You will take your written test at the Cranston DMV location.
 Be sure to call ahead and ask about hours and test schedules, as well as to make an appointment for your road test.